It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 The best way to clean a whiteboard

-WD-40 is the best treatment for clean whiteboards.
+WD-40 (paid link) is the best treatment for clean whiteboards.
 It held up under multiple erasings and still looked great after over a week.

 It’s also super easy to apply — spray on, wipe off with a paper towel.